JuliaGraphics/ColorSchemes.jl/docs/src/basics.md

  RGB{Float64}(0.972441,0.790701,0.285136)
 ```

-You can reference a single value of a scheme once it's loaded:
+You can reference a single value of a scheme once it’s loaded:

 ```
 leonardo[3]